How to Build an Empirical Speed Distribution for Dark Matter in the Solar Neighborhood: Results

 The MW itself is characterized by a major merger, the GSE, which occurred $\osim 8$--10~Gyr ago.
-In our sample, 26 MW analogues have a GSE-like Traceable merger.
-Of these, the GSE-like merger is usually the only Traceable merger, with only 9 analogues (35\% of GSE-hosting halos) having a second.
-In the MW analogues with one Traceable merger, most of the DM in the ROI ($58^{+12}_{-17}\%$) is Old Untraceable. $18^{+15}_{-5}$\% of the DM is contributed by its Traceable merger, and the remaining $21^{+11}_{-12}\%$ is Young Untraceable.
+In our sample, 26 MW analogs have a GSE-like Traceable merger.
+Of these, the GSE-like merger is usually the only Traceable merger, with only 9 analogs (35\% of GSE-hosting halos) having a second.
+In the MW analogs with one Traceable merger, most of the DM in the ROI ($58^{+12}_{-17}\%$) is Old Untraceable. $18^{+15}_{-5}$\% of the DM is contributed by its Traceable merger, and the remaining $21^{+11}_{-12}\%$ is Young Untraceable.
 Requiring that the single Traceable merger be considered GSE-like does not meaningfully impact these fractions.
-This is expected, since selecting GSE analogues among these halos amounts to a cut on the merger's kinematics rather than on the merger history per se, and it is the merger history that sets the DM composition.
+This is expected, since selecting GSE analogs among these halos amounts to a cut on the merger's kinematics rather than on the merger history per se, and it is the merger history that sets the DM composition.

-The right panel of \autoref{fig:1} shows the speed distributions of the three components across all 98 MW analogues.
-In each bin, the solid line indicates the median value for the probability density $f(v)$ for each of the three components, individually normalized to an integral of unity, and the shaded region indicates the 16th to 84th percentile range across the sample.
+The right panel of \autoref{fig:1} shows the speed distributions of the three components across all 98 MW analogs.
+In each bin, the solid line indicates the median value for the probability density $f(v)$ for each of the three components, individually normalized to an integral of unity, and the shaded region indicates the 16th--84th percentile range across the sample.
 The speed distributions for Traceable DM~(blue), Young Untraceable DM~(magenta), and Old Untraceable DM~(yellow) are shown.
 The speed distributions of the Young Untraceable component exhibit large halo-to-halo variance compared to the other two components, and they are also biased toward higher values.
 However, it typically contributes a small fraction relative to the Old Untraceable contribution, so the speed distribution of the \emph{total} (Old and Young) Untraceable component does not typically exhibit these large non-Maxwellian features.